values shutterstock_1303124506 smaller

 You’ll notice that nowhere above did I mention the word budget.

-There is no trying to fit your round life into a series of square budgetary boxes with my values-based money management system.
+But there is no trying to fit your round life into a series of square budgetary boxes with my values-based money management system.

 You plan, you track, and you keep checking in with your core values.